boranseckin/corvo/README.md

 docker pull boranseckin/corvo:latest
 ```

-Then run the following code to run the project in a detached container with the port 3000 exposed:
+Then, run the following code to run the project in a detached container with the port 3000 exposed:
 ```
 docker run -d -p 3000:3000 boranseckin/corvo
 ```